Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 - Consult my Taipei 1 day, 2 day, 3 day, 4 day, or 5 day itinerary to figure out how to incorporate Ximending area into your Taipei visit.

 History of Ximending: Cool for Longer than Your Grandma

-As the first pedestrian zone in Taipei, Ximending shopping street grew into a theater district in the 1930s (see “Theater Street” #23), and the area was THE place to be in the 1950s.
+As the first pedestrian zone in Taipei, Ximending shopping street grew into a theater district in the 1930s (see “Theater Street” below), and the area was THE place to be in the 1950s.